Acetic anhydride: Enolate formation

+Lewis base properties

+The carbonyl groups in acetic anhydride are weakly basic.
+A number of adducts are known, such as the derivative of titanium tetrachloride, TiCl4((CH3CO)2O).

 Applications

 As indicated by its organic chemistry, acetic anhydride is mainly used for acetylations leading to commercially significant materials.
 Its largest application is for the conversion of cellulose to cellulose acetate, which is a component of photographic film and other coated materials, and is used in the manufacture of cigarette filters.
 Similarly it is used in the production of aspirin (acetylsalicylic acid), which is prepared by the acetylation of salicylic acid.
 It is also used as an active modification agent via autoclave impregnation and subsequent acetylation to make a durable and long-lasting timber.